-Explanation: Rectangular waveguides are earliest form of transmission lines.
-It supports TM and TE mode, but it not supports TEM mode.
+Explanation: Rectangular waveguides are the earliest form of transmission lines.
+It supports TM and TE mode, which stands for Transverse Magnetic waves and Transverse Electric waves respectively, but it does not support TEM, Transverse Electromagnetic waves, mode.
 A rectangular waveguide can’t propagate below some certain frequency.
 The dominant mode for it is TE 10 mode.

 2. EIRP stands for _________

 Explanation: ERIP stands for Effective Isotropic Radiated Power.
 It is basically the output power when a signal is concentrated into a smaller area with the help of the antenna.

 3. Characteristic impedance of a cable depends only on the resistance per foot of the wire used.

 Explanation: Characteristic Impedance is the ratio of voltage amplitude to current amplitude of a propagating electromagnetic wave.
 The characteristic impedance of a cable depends on the inductance per foot and the capacitance per foot.